loganbvh/py-tdgl/docs/background.rst

 sites :math:`\mathbf{r}_\ell`, and the vector potential on the mesh edges :math:`\mathbf{r}_{ij}`, so the denominator :math:`|\mathbf{r}_{ij}-\mathbf{r}_\ell|` is strictly greater than zero and :eq:`polyak` is well-defined.
-:eq:`polyak` involves the pairwise distances between all edges and all sites in the mesh, so, in contrast to the sparse finite volume calculation, it requires a dense matrix representation.
-This means that including screening significantly increases both the memory and number of floating point operations required for a TDGL simulation.
-To accelerate this portion of the calculation, the first line of :eq:`polyak` is automatically evaluated on a graphics processing unit (GPU) if one is available.
-Although including screening does introduce some time-dependence to the total vector potential in the film
+:eq:`polyak` involves the pairwise distances between all edges and all sites in the mesh, so, in contrast to the sparse finite volume calculation, it is a "dense" problem.
+This means that including screening significantly increases the number of floating point operations required for a TDGL simulation.
-(:eq:`A-total`), we assume that :math:`\partial\mathbf{A}/\partial t` remains small enough that the electric field in the film is
-:math:`\mathbf{E}=-\nabla\mu - \partial\mathbf{A}/\partial t \approx -\nabla\mu`.
-The screening calculation (:eq:`polyak`) can fail
-to converge for models with strong screening, where the effective magnetic penetration depth :math:`\Lambda=\lambda^2/d` is much smaller than the film size.

 Pseduocode for the solver algorithms
 ====================================